Canada's Worst Driver: Season 14 (2018)

+Production

 Nomination

-Like its sister series, the contestants are chosen by nominations submitted to Proper Television.
-Until June 2011, when Canada's Worst Handyman was cancelled and later replaced in April 2015 with Blood, Sweat & Tools (which was itself cancelled after nine episodes), Canada's Worst Driver and Canada's Worst Handyman were filmed alternately, with each season of Driver followed by a season of Handyman (except for the first season, in which Handyman was filmed during the summer and Driver was filmed during the winter, Driver has been filmed during the summer and Handyman was filmed during the winter).
-Nominations for the next season of one are accepted shortly after the airing of another on Discovery Channel.
+Like its sister series, the contestants were chosen by nominations submitted to Proper Television.
+Until June 2011, when Canada's Worst Handyman was cancelled and later replaced in April 2015 with Blood, Sweat & Tools (which was itself cancelled after nine episodes), Canada's Worst Driver and Canada's Worst Handyman were filmed alternately, with each season of Canada's Worst Driver followed by a season of Canada's Worst Handyman (except for the first season, in which Canada's Worst Handyman was filmed during the summer and Canada's Worst Driver was filmed during the winter, Canada's Worst Driver has been filmed during the summer and Canada's Worst Handyman was filmed during the winter).
+Nominations for the next season of one were accepted shortly after the airing of another on Discovery Channel.
 Also, like its sister series, candidates may be nominated by multiple nominators, though only one nominator accompanies the contestant to the Driver Rehabilitation Centre.

-Home Video/Internet Availability
+Locations

+The location of the Driver Rehabilitation Centre and of the final road test have changed throughout the show's run.

+In the first season, the Centre was located on the grounds of CFB Picton (currently operating as Picton Airport), a decommissioned military base near Picton, Ontario that closed in 1969.
+The road test took place in Old Montreal, Quebec.
+All road tests in future seasons were conducted within Ontario.

+In season 2, the Centre moved to the grounds of CFB Borden while the road test took place in Toronto.

+In season 3, the Driver Rehabilitation Centre moved to the demolished Edgar Adult Occupation Centre, an institution for developmentally disabled or handicapped adults in Oro-Medonte that closed in 1999.
+The site formarly housed a radar station that was sold in 1964.
+The road test took place in Barrie.

+Season 4 was filmed at the site of the Ontario Reformatory Prison, an abandoned correctional facility in Guelph that closed down in 2002 due to being too harsh.
+The road test took place in Toronto.

+In season 5, the series returned to CFB Borden (referred to on-air as "an undisclosed military location") while the road test continued to be in Toronto.

+Starting in season 6, the Driver Rehabilitation Centre was at Dunnville Airport, a registered aerodrome near Dunnville that ceased airport operations in 2013.
+The road test took place in Niagara Falls in season 6, then moved to Hamilton for every subsequent season.

+Release

-Seasons 1-7 are currently available for download in Canada from the iTunes Store in widescreen standard definition (480p).
-Seasons 8-14 are available from iTunes in both standard and high definition (720p/1080p).
+Seasons 1 to 7 are currently available for download in Canada from the iTunes Store in widescreen standard definition (480p).
+Seasons 8 to 14 are available from iTunes in both standard and high definition (720p/1080p).
 Seasons 13 and 14 are available for streaming on CraveTV.
 Each season has also been posted on DiscoveryChannel.ca and YouTube for streaming.

 There has been no news on whether the series will be released on DVD/Blu-ray.